spinofsf/SDC-Traffic-sign-classifier/README.md

 The python notebook `traffic_sign_classifier.ipynb` implements the dataset visualization, processing pipeline and the tensorflow model.
 Implementation consists of the following files located in the source directory

 * traffic_sign_classifier.ipynb     -   Implements CNN model and processing pipeline
-* out_images                        -   Folder with additional test images
+* web_images                        -   Folder with additional test images
 * writeup.md                        -   You are reading it

 ### Data exploration and visualization